andrew-hayworth22/Leet-Code-Problems/3. Longest Substring Without Repeating Characters/README.md

-# Longest SUbstring Without Repeating CHaracters
+# Longest SUbstring Without Repeating Characters
 ## Problem
 Given a string, find the length of the longest substring without repeating characters.
 ## Example